Luca Filippi: IndyCar

 CFH Racing signed Filippi for the 2015 IndyCar season to compete at the road/street races.

 For the 2016 season, Filippi signed with Dale Coyne Racing to compete in the whole season, ovals included.
-His first race on an oval track was in Phoenix Arizona, where he finished P20.
+His first race on an oval track was in Phoenix Arizona, where he finished in twentieth.
 A few days before the GP of Indianapolis, Coyne excluded Filippi from both Indy events and signed Gabby Chaves in place of the Italian driver.

 Formula E

 2017 saw Filippi join Nio in the all-electric FIA Formula E Championship alongside Oliver Turvey, where he picked up a point in his debut race with a tenth place finish in the 2017 Hong Kong ePrix.
 Despite a strong debut, Filippi failed to pick up another point during the season.
 He missed the Paris ePrix, so that Ma Qinghua could fulfil a contract deal.
 He scored just one point to Turvey's 46 and was dropped by NIO for the 2018/19 season.